 Our mission is to provide state-of-the-art, innovative, and compassionate care to patients affected by liver diseases through general hepatology, viral hepatitis, Wilson disease, liver tumor, and liver transplantation clinics.
 As part of this mission, we provide multidisciplinary care so patients can be evaluated by physicians from all appropriate disciplines during a single visit.
 In addition, we are actively engaged in clinical research including novel therapies, improved diagnostic modalities, and better biomarkers and predictors of outcome.
 All patients seen in any of our Hepatology Clinics who are potential candidates for new therapies and other research protocols are referred for participation in clinical trials.

-Headed by Anna Lok, MD, FRCP, the Hepatology Program includes fourteen faculty members with expertise in a wide variety of liver diseases.
+Headed by Anna Lok, MD, FRCP, the Hepatology Program includes thirteen faculty members with expertise in a wide variety of liver diseases.
 Our faculty play key roles in multiple NIH-sponsored clinical research networks, including acute liver failure, biomarkers for early diagnosis of hepatocellular carcinoma, drug-induced liver injury, and hepatitis B.

 We are also involved in many clinical trials supported by pharmaceutical companies.
 These trials evaluate new therapies for various liver diseases including hepatitis B and C, fatty liver, and hepatocellular carcinoma.

 · Liver BiopsyClinical Studies